SolarArbiter/SolarArbiter.github.io/data_model.md

 Additional parameters, such as model configuration parameters, may be specified under the “extra parameters” key.

 Each Forecast has data associated with it.
 The format of this data is found in the Data Format section below

+#### Probabilistic forecasts
+{: .anchor}

+The Solar Forecast Arbiter supports the specification of a full probabilistic forecast in terms of a cumulative distribution function (CDF).
+The metadata for a probabilistic forecast container is the same as for a [single-valued forecast](#single-valued-forecast) with the addition of two attributes:

+-   *Axis* - The axis on which the CDF is specified. *x* corresponds to fixed variable values. *y* corresponds to fixed quantiles.
+-   *Points* - The fixed variable values or fixed quantiles at which the forecasts will be made.

+The CDF may be specified in terms of its variable values (the x-axis) or its in terms of its quantiles (the y-axis).
+The difference between the cases is whether the variable values or the quantiles remain the same at all forecast times.
+For a CDF specified in terms of fixed quantiles (e.g. `0.0, 0.1, ...
+0.9, 1.0`), the user forecasts each corresponding variable value (e.g. `0 MW, 1.1 MW, ...
+3.5 MW, 5 MW`).
+For a CDF specified in terms of fixed variable values (e.g. `0 MW, 1 MW, ...
+4 MW, 5 MW`), the user forecasts each corresponding quantile (e.g.
+`0.05, 0.19, ...
+0.85, 0.98`).
+In either case, the end result is a
+complete set of (variable value, quantile) pairs.
+Users may specify as many variable value or quantile *points* as is needed to accurately communicate a probablistic forecast.

 ### Aggregates
 {: .anchor}